montahaee/montahaee.github.io/_i18n/en/_news/announcement_3.md

-A simple inline announcement with Markdown emoji
+A simple inline announcement with Markdown emoji! :sparkles: :smile: